lgbtq wedding planning hints

 Hint: Give us a call at 310.288.6658 or shoot us an email to get it all sorted.
 We're happy to answer your questions and help you find out what you need, no obligation.

 FWIW: We're usually around for Halloween, Thanksgiving, Christmas, New Year, and Valentine's Day weddings.
 Yeah, holidays cost extra but are super fun because ghosts/pie/sparkles/roses.
-Birthday weddings are good too!
+Birthday and ambush weddings are good too!

 If you're flexible about the date, want to ask about rates, or have absolutely no clue what you're doing, please feel free to give us a call at 310.288.6658 or email us.
 We can offer expert advice to help you start down the road to matrimony.